rust-lang/book/second-edition/src/ch19-03-advanced-traits.md

 <span class="caption">Listing 19-22: Two graph trait definitions, `GGraph`
 using generics and `AGraph` using associated types for `Node` and `Edge`</span>

-Let's say we wanted to implement a function that computes the distance between two nodes in any types that implement the graph trait.
+Let’s say we wanted to implement a function that computes the distance between two nodes in any types that implement the graph trait.
 With the `GGraph` trait defined using generics, our `distance` function signature would have to look like Listing 19-23: